 Occasionally, students may wish to learn about a subject area without officially enrolling in the course.
-It is possible for students to audit a course if space is available and the teacher gives permission.
+It may be possible for a student to audit a course if space is available, the student is on track for graduation, and the student receives building administration's approval.
 While an audited course carries no grade or credit, all course requirements and attendance standards must be met.

-Requests to audit a course must be made by day 15 of the school year.
-Students who request an audit will receive a Pass/Fail grade and after approval, students may not request a changeover to take the course for credit.
+AUDIT will appear next to the course on the student's transcript and will not impact the student's GPA.
+Requests to audit a course must be made prior to the school year's start.
+Students may not request to take the course for credit once it is approved to be audited.